 Nansen Dialogue Centre (NDC) from Osijek is a Croatian civil society organization founded in 2001 with the mission of social reconstruction of post-conflict and multi-ethnic communities.
-Nansen Dialogue Centre is for the last 14 years is focused on the region of Eastern Croatian which is still burdened with the war consequences and lack of dialogue and cooperation between people of different ethnic background.
-NDC cooperates with schools and implements a program of intercultural education with teachers and students, and has in accordance to actual needs recently developed materials for tolerance and inclusion of refugees and migrants.
+For the last 14 years, Nansen Dialogue Centre has been focused on the region of Eastern Croatia which is still burdened with the war consequences and the lack of dialogue and cooperation between people of different ethnic backgrounds.
+NDC cooperates with schools and implements a program of intercultural education with teachers and students, and, in accordance to actual needs, has recently developed materials for tolerance and inclusion of refugees and migrants.

 Having a long experience in facilitating interethnic dialogue in communities, NDC Osijek has developed Training modules for intercultural learning in 2013 for teachers all around Croatia.
-Intercultural curriculum “Cultural and Spiritual Heritage of the Region” (CSHR) was developed by teachers, parents and expert associates in the post conflict and multi-ethnic region of Eastern Croatia.
-Education programme CSHR is program that opens spaces for children who live in multicultural and multi-ethnic communities to learn more about their own country, the culture and customs of the people who live in this area, with the aim of better understanding and respect for others, which is of essential importance for building relationships and intercultural society (http://www.ndcosijek.hr/en/projects/cultural-and-spiritual-heritage-of-the-region/).
-Curriculum is enabling children of different nationalities in a multicultural community to learn about cultural heritage of all ethnic groups that live in the region, so that they get to know each other, understand and respect their differences.
-CSHR was recognized as a valuable approach for majority to learn about minorities.
+Intercultural curriculum “Cultural and Spiritual Heritage of the Region” (CSHR) was developed by teachers, parents and expert associates in the post-conflict and multi-ethnic region of Eastern Croatia.
+The education programme CSHR is a program that opens spaces for children who live in multicultural and multi-ethnic communities to learn more about their own country and the culture and customs of the people who live in this area with the aim of better understanding and respect for others, which is of essential importance for building relationships and intercultural society (http://www.ndcosijek.hr/en/projects/cultural-and-spiritual-heritage-of-the-region/).
+Curriculum is enabling children of different nationalities in a multicultural community to learn about cultural heritage of all ethnic groups that live in the region so that they get to know each other, understand and respect their differences.
+CSHR was recognized as a valuable approach for the majority to learn about minorities.
 The results of evaluation confirm the quality of the program.
 After a positive evaluation and a recommendation by the Education and Teacher Training Agency programme implementation was initiated.
 Intercultural activity CSHR is currently being implemented in 23 primary schools all around Croatia and the schools in Vukovar and Dalj are included in this program.

-Besides working on intercultural education in primary schools, to promote cultural differences and to strengthen the collaboration among youths of all nations, through education and film media NDC Osijek has also developed and implemented number of activities focusing on high school students, some being implemented locally and some in cooperation with civil society organizations and schools in the region of former Yugoslavia (Serbia and Bosnia and Herzegovina).
-Through this activities handbook “Intercultural education through the prism of personal histories” was developed.
+Besides working on intercultural education in primary schools to promote cultural differences and to strengthen the collaboration among youths of all nations through education and film media, NDC Osijek has also developed and implemented a number of activities focusing on high school students, some being implemented locally and some in cooperation with civil society organizations and schools in the region of former Yugoslavia (Serbia and Bosnia and Herzegovina).
+Through this, the activities handbook “Intercultural education through the prism of personal histories” was developed.
 The handbook includes experiences of intercultural education through a specific approach of studying personal histories.
 In the texts, many theoretical and contextual considerations of intercultural education and personal histories, as a concept and as an approach of studying, are brought up.
-Handbook contains information about local, national and international projects and programmes (It is available to download it from our web site www.ndcosijek.hr).
+The handbook contains information about local, national and international projects and programmes (It is available to download from our web site www.ndcosijek.hr).

 NDC Osijek and GONG are part of the Croatian informal network of CSOs called GOOD Initiative for quality and systematic introduction of education for human rights and democratic citizenship in the Croatian education system so cooperation with other organizations, schools and experts through educations and public events is continuous all around Croatia.

-Mirovni inštitut or the Peace Institute – Institute for Contemporary Social and Political Studies – is a non-profit and research organization based in Slovenia, that is developing interdisciplinary research work in various fields of social and human sciences, at national, EU and international level, connecting academic perspective with concrete social and public policy engagement in the fields of human rights, gender equality, media and diverse minorities.
-The Peace Institute has experiences in educational activities working with teachers and schools on human right and has developed education for inclusion of migrants.
+Mirovni inštitut or the Peace Institute – The Institute for Contemporary Social and Political Studies is a non-profit and research organization based in Slovenia that is developing interdisciplinary research work in various fields of social and human sciences at the national, EU and international levels to connect academic perspective with concrete social and public policy engagement in the fields of human rights, gender equality, media and diverse minorities.
+The Peace Institute has experiences in educational activities working with teachers and schools on human rights and has developed an education for inclusion of migrants.
 Besides teachers, students are also included in educational activities of this organization.
 The workshops in schools led by the PI’s staff are currently focused on the topics such as: hate speech, migrations and the so-called refugee crisis.
 Another important educational program is the one developed inside the project »With global learning to global goals« consists of workshops on sustainable development goals in connection to global education.
 Workshops are implemented in schools for students and also for teachers on various specific topics such as human rights, development, gender equality, intercultural dialogue, inequality, globalization, migration, environment, climate changes, water, cotton, food, consumerism, volunteer work, humanitarian aid, etc. The program is implemented by the project consortium consisting of the platform SLOGA, Association Humanitas, Zavod Global, Institute for African Studies, Zavod Voluntariat, Association for Culture and Education PiNA, Peace Institute, ADRA Slovenia, Umanotera, Focus, Amnesty International Slovenia, United Nations Association for Slovenia and Association Hope Jesenice.

-During the last years GSI Italia gained a relevant experience with the teachers as well as within the Youth and Training sectors through the implementation of some projects focused on preventing violent radicalization and promoting democratic values, fundamental rights, intercultural understanding and active citizenship.
+During the last years, GSI Italia gained a relevant experience with the teachers, as well as within the Youth and Training sectors, through the implementation of some projects focused on preventing violent radicalization and promoting democratic values, fundamental rights, intercultural understanding and active citizenship.
 The activities related to education and training of teachers/educators/social operators are now being upgraded and GSI Italia is included in sharing knowledge through educational activities in the field of project development, global education and intercultural dialogue.
-GSI ITALIA gained a significant experience allowing them to share “the lessons learnt” with other European / Non-European Associations, Public/Private Bodies, Schools inside through the GEAR project.
+GSI Italia has gained significant experience allowing them to share “the lessons learned” with other European / Non-European Associations, Public/Private Bodies, and Schools through the GEAR project.

-Fundación Educativa y Asistencial Cives or Cives foundation has worked for more than ten years in Spain promoting the civic and ethical education of people, based on the tradition of secular humanism and pluralism and its work is based on the idea that the development and upward social mobility of individuals is also linked to their civic and ethic education.
+Fundación Educativa y Asistencial Cives or Cives foundation has worked for more than ten years in Spain promoting the civic and ethical education of people, based on the tradition of secular humanism and pluralism.
+Its work is based on the idea that the development and upward social mobility of individuals is also linked to their civic and ethic education.

 Cives foundation from Spain has worked for more than ten years towards the attainment of full citizenship in a Social and Democratic State of Law.
 Specializing in the promotion of the education in values, Cives Foundation is committed to education as a means to create citizens with solid democratic values based in solidarity, critical thinking, interculturality and tolerance.
 The fields of action are, on one side, teachers training on education for democratic citizenship and human rights and, on the other side, the promotion of European citizenship through initiatives that aim to bring citizens closer to EU institutions and contribute to the consolidation of a more participatory democracy.